TIQA: Human-Aligned Perceptual Text Quality Assessment in Generated Images: AI-generated No-reference Text-in-Image Quality Assessment (ANTIQA) model

 \subsection{Architecture}

 As shown in Figure~\ref{fig:antiqa}, ANTIQA predicts a single MOS score from a text crop represented by a 2-channel input (grayscale concatenated with a Sobel edge map).
-The model is a compact multi-scale CNN regressor composed of repeated \textbf{ConvB} stages with two \textbf{DownScale} transitions, followed by per-scale \textbf{APB} pooling and a fusion head.

-\textbf{ConvB: directional strip residual blocks with SE.} A core design choice is to use residual \emph{strip} convolutions (\(1{\times}k\) and \(k{\times}1\)) inside each \textbf{ConvB} stage.
-This injects an anisotropic inductive bias that matches text geometry: glyph strokes, stems, and baselines are elongated structures whose degradations (broken strokes, ringing/aliasing, baseline jitter, uneven spacing) often manifest more strongly along one axis.
-In our implementation (Figure~\ref{fig:antiqa}, right), each \textbf{ConvB} applies two strip-convolution layers with GroupNorm+ReLU, followed by Dropout and a residual skip connection, then a ReLU.
-A final SE block (\emph{squeeze-and-excitation}, ~\citealt{Hu_2018_CVPR}) performs lightweight channel-wise recalibration: global spatial ``squeeze'' aggregates each channel to a scalar, a small gating MLP computes per-channel importance weights, and the resulting ``excitation'' scales feature channels to emphasize informative responses and suppress nuisance variations (e.g., font/style differences), improving robustness with minimal overhead.

-\textbf{APB: multi-scale pooling and fusion.} ANTIQA extracts features at three resolutions and applies an Adaptive Pooling Block (APB) at each scale.
-As shown in Figure~\ref{fig:antiqa}, \textbf{APB} performs adaptive average pooling and adaptive max pooling to a fixed \(G{\times}G\) grid, flattens each pooled tensor, concatenates the two descriptors, and projects them with a small per-scale MLP.
-The three per-scale embeddings are then concatenated (operator \(C\) in the figure) and passed to a final MLP to predict the MOS score.
+A lightweight stem projects the input to 64 channels, after which the network proceeds through three resolution stages of repeated \textbf{ConvB} blocks separated by two \textbf{DownScale} modules that halve spatial size and double the channel count ($64 \to 128 \to 256$).
+At the end of each stage, a Squeeze-and-Excitation gate~\cite{Hu_2018_CVPR} recalibrates channels and an Adaptive Pooling Block (\textbf{APB}) produces a fixed-size scale embedding.
+The three per-scale embeddings are concatenated (operator $C$) and passed to a final MLP head that regresses the MOS score $y \in [0,5]$.

+\textbf{ConvB} (Figure~\ref{fig:antiqa}, right) is a residual block of two $3{\times}3$ convolutions with GroupNorm, an inner ReLU, Dropout2d on the residual branch, and a final ReLU after the skip connection.
+We use GroupNorm rather than BatchNorm because batches of text crops are statistically heterogeneous (mixed fonts, scripts, and degradations), conditions under which GN is more stable. \textbf{APB} extracts features at each scale via parallel adaptive average and max pooling to a $G{\times}G$ grid, projecting their concatenation through a per-scale linear layer to a 64-dimensional embedding: average pooling captures the dominant channel response while max pooling preserves localized high-activation evidence (e.g., a single severely degraded glyph), making the two complementary for quality regression.